Closing dialogue event for “BORDERLINES (Ellis Island)”

-“A Step Beyond (Ellis Island)” solo show in Houston
+“BORDERLINES (Ellis Island)” solo show in Houston

 Artwork in Annual AIDS Benefit auction, Krakow Witkin Gallery